cartoonclouds/au2-neutralinojs-boilerplate/README.md

 You can find documentation for this version [here](https://docs.aurelia.io/)

+**NOTE 2:***
-Note that compatibility may be an issue if you intend on supporting older versions of Windows.
-There was discussion regarding the use of the IE engine (MSHTML) versus Edge/Chromium (WebView2) versus Microsoft Edge (EdgeHTML) to render the application.
-Quoting one of the developers
+Compatibility may be an issue if you intend on supporting older versions of Windows.
+There is discussion regarding the use of the IE engine (MSHTML) versus Edge/Chromium (WebView2) versus Microsoft Edge (EdgeHTML) to render the application.
+Quote from one of the developers:

  > For Win32 [Windows] it's either MSHTML (aka IE), or EdgeHTML (since Windows 10), or Edge/Chromium ....
 I suggest to drop the support of MSHTML, since .... it does not match the expectations of a modern web developer.
 >
 > ....
 For Windows that would mean using Edge/Chromium (if available), or falling back to EdgeHTML on Windows 10.
 On Windows 7 an error message should be displayed.